Content

 Procurement costs

-At CHF 899.9 million, procurement costs are CHF 33.7 million higher than the previous year’s value of CHF 866.2 million.
-This increase is primarily due to higher costs for reactive energy (CHF 6.6 million) and active power loss (CHF 9.9 million).
-The rise in the reactive energy segment is due to the higher pro rata voltage maintenance costs payable by this segment.
-The rise in the active power loss segment is due to higher prices for the procurement of the energy required to compensate for active power losses.
-In contrast, costs in the grid usage and general ancillary services segments remained at the previous year’s level.
+At CHF 684.5 million, procurement costs were CHF 215.4 million lower than the previous year’s figure of CHF 899.9 million.
+This decrease is due to a reduction in costs of CHF 186.1 million and CHF 48.3 million respectively in the general ancillary services and active power loss segments.
+The reduction in the general ancillary services segment is attributable to lower costs for control power provision.
+The decrease in the active power loss segment is due to lower procurement costs for the energy required to compensate for active power losses.
+By contrast, higher national redispatch costs in the grid usage segment led to an increase of CHF 29.1 million in procurement costs.
+Costs in the reactive energy segment remained at the previous year’s level.

 Operating expenses and depreciation/amortisation

-Operating expenses rose by CHF 43.2 million year on year, from CHF 250.6 million to CHF 293.8 million.
-The increase is mainly due to the launch of several measures associated with the initial implementation of Strategy 2027, which resulted in higher costs in materials and third-party supplies and in personnel expenses year on year.
-The average number of full-time equivalents in 2023 amounts to 704.3 FTE (previous year: 630.9 FTE).
+Operating expenses rose by CHF 11.9 million year on year, from CHF 293.8 million to CHF 305.7 million.
+The consistent implementation of Strategy 2027 resulted in an increase in personnel expenses.
+The average number of full-time equivalents in 2024 amounted to 784.1 FTE (previous year: 704.3 FTE).

-The scheduled depreciation/amortisation on property, plant and equipment and intangible assets amounted to CHF 146.1 million in the reporting year, down CHF 9.6 million on the previous year.
-The decrease is attributable to assets that had already been fully depreciated in the previous year and to auction income received for the maintenance and expansion of the transmission grid in 2022 and 2023.
+The scheduled depreciation/amortisation on property, plant and equipment and intangible assets amounted to CHF 160.9 million in the reporting year, up CHF 14.8 million on the previous year due to the rise in non-current assets.

 Revenue and volume- and tariff-related timing differences

-In the 2023 financial year, the operating business activities reported net deficits (cumulative deficits less cumulative surpluses) of CHF 216.4 million (previous year: CHF 370.7 million).
-In particular, the general ancillary services and active power loss segments posted deficits of CHF 170.9 million and CHF 77.2 million respectively due to the higher procurement costs.
-In addition, the costs resulting from intermediary transactions in the power reserve segment increased by CHF 403.2 million compared to the previous year, which explains the net deficit of CHF 1,367.3 million as at 31 December 2023 (previous year: CHF 747.7 million).
+In the 2024 financial year, the operating business activities reported net surpluses (cumulative surpluses less cumulative deficits) of CHF 582.8 million (previous year: net deficits of CHF 216.4 million).
+The general ancillary services and active power loss segments in particular recorded surpluses of CHF 438.7 million and CHF 132.0 million respectively due to higher net turnover.
+The initial recognition of tariff income in the power reserve segment in the reporting year led to a decline in deficits from the intermediary transactions in this segment by CHF 441.2 million compared to the previous year.
+As at 31 December 2024, there were deficits totalling CHF 343.3 million (previous year: deficits totalling CHF 1,367.3 million) across all segments combined.

 EBIT, financial income and net income